 - How much construction is taking place in the neighborhood around your home

-For the common 1"-3" air filters, the manufacturer specs basically suggest to change them every 30-60 days, which is really a great rule of thumb.
-But generalities may not be suitable for your specific needs.
+For your standard 1"-3" air filters, the manufacturer specs basically suggest to change them bi-monthly, which is really a great rule of thumb.
+However, generalities may not be suitable for your specific needs.
 If you suffer from light to moderate allergies, you might require an upgraded air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a less populated area, own a infrequently occupied home (like a vacation home) or an area with little auto traffic, annual replacement of your air filter may be quite sufficient.
+On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area with little auto traffic, annual replacement of your air filter may be quite sufficient.
 Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.
+Clearly, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause weak HVAC performance.

 - Vacation home or single occupant homes without pets or allergies: Change 6-12 months